-Many companies expect their candidates to answer questions posed in an interview in the STAR method.
-These companies include: BBC, Harrods, Debenhams, Lloyds, Lloyds Banking Group, Microsoft, BP, GSK, PwC, and HSBC to name but a few.
+Many companies expect their candidates to answer questions posed in an interview with the STAR method.
+Some of these companies include BBC, Harrods, Debenhams, Lloyds, Lloyds Banking Group, Microsoft, BP, GSK, PwC, and HSBC.

-→ Situation means that you need to paint a picture in a general sense.
-In the Situation part of the answer, you need to describe the background to the main event.
+S: Situation – Situation means that you need to paint a picture in a general sense.
+In the Situation part of the answer, you must describe the background to the main event.

-→ Task is where you include the specifics.
-Whilst in the Situation you were merely opening the story, in the Task you are getting into the nitty gritty of the problem.
+T: Task – Task is where you include the specifics.
+While in Situation, you were merely opening the story, in Task you are getting into the nitty gritty of the problem.
 You need to describe why it was such a big problem and why you were the one to deal with it.

-→ Action is really where you are aiming to get to the bottom of the story.
-You have been faced with a big challenge- how did you deal with it?
+A: Action – Action is really where you are aiming to get to the bottom of the story.
+You have been faced with a big challenge: How did you deal with it?
 What plan did you put into action to ensure the desired outcome?

-→ Result is wrapping up the story.
-After building up the problem and solution you now have to explain how you got the desired result and what this achieved in the long run.
+R: Result – Result is wrapping up the story.
+After building up the problem and solution, you now have to explain how you got the desired result and what this achieved in the long run.

-These answers should take no more than two minutes and instead of just a simple yes when asked “Have you ever been in charge of a team?
-How did you deal with this.
-You, with the STAR method will be able to give a full picture of yourself and your skills at the same time.
+While your answers should take no more than two minutes, with the STAR method, they will still be fully detailed and impressive.
+Instead of providing just a simple yes when asked, “Have you ever been in charge of a team?
+How did you deal with this?" you, with the STAR method, will be able to provide a full picture of both yourself and your skills.

 Question: Tell me about a time when you were in charge of a group.